Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 \subsection{Secure Informed Selection}

+~ We first note that the server, despite the potential of being malicious, is unlikely to tamper with the model utility.
+This is because the server invests computing power in training and gains no advantage by doing otherwise.
+If, however, it is indeed irrational, the need for informed selection becomes unnecessary, and we can safely fall back to using \system{}‘s secure random selection.
+In both cases, \system{} aims to prevent a malicious server from manipulating the selection process for privacy attacks (\cref{sec:design_problem}).

-~ \PHB{Challenges.} Unlike random selection, informed selection does not inherently incorporate randomness, but heavily relies on client measurements (\cref{sec:design_problem}).
+\PHM{Challenges.} Unlike random selection, informed selection does not inherently incorporate randomness, but heavily relies on client measurements (\cref{sec:design_problem}).
 This presents two challenges in our pursuit of controlling the number of dishonest participants.
-Consider Oort~\cite{lai2021oort} as an example, where a client's response latency and training loss are employed as proxies for system speed and data quality, respectively (\cref{sec:design_problem}). \emph{First}, the adversary can manipulate these metrics for selecting more colluding clients.
-Lacking a ground truth view on these metrics, detecting such deception is hard for honest clients. \emph{Second}, even if adversaries refrain from actively corrupting any measurements, they can still involve more dishonest clients by genuinely improving their system speed or data quality.
+Consider Oort~\cite{lai2021oort} as an example, where a client's response latency and training loss are employed as proxies for data quality and system speed, respectively (\cref{sec:design_problem}). \emph{First}, the adversary can manipulate these metrics for selecting more colluding clients.
+Lacking a ground truth view on these metrics, detecting such deception is hard for honest clients. \emph{Second}, even if adversaries refrain from actively corrupting any measurements, they can still involve more dishonest clients by genuinely improving their data quality or system speed.
 Such exploitation is more covert to detect.

 \PHM{Approximation with Introduced Randomness.} To side-step the above issues, \system{} introduces randomness to the selection process by incorporating secure random selection (\cref{sec:design_random}) to \emph{approximate} a given informed algorithm.
 The server first \emph{refines} the population by excluding a fraction $d$ of clients with the lowest utility, based on the original criteria employed in the algorithm.
 It then applies secure random selection to the refined population.
 For example, if the original algorithm prioritizes the fastest clients, \system{} approximates it by first excluding the slowest $d$ of clients before random selection.